2020 Texas Southern Tigers football team: Schedule

-Texas Southern's origiinal 2020 schedule consisted of five home games, five away games, and one neutral site game.
+Texas Southern's original 2020 schedule consisted of five home games, five away games, and one neutral site game.
 The Tigers were to travel to SWAC foes Prairie View A&M, Jackson State, Arkansas–Pine Bluff, and Alabama State.
 The Tigers were to host to SWAC opponents Houston Baptist, Alabama A&M, Grambling State, and Mississippi Valley State.
 Texas Southern were to travel to Arlington, Texas to compete against conference foe Southern in a neutral matchup at AT&T Stadium.

 Due to the SWAC's postponement of the 2020 football season to spring 2021, games against Houston Baptist, New Mexico State, and Texas–Permian Basin were canceled.
 The SWAC released updated spring schedules on August 17.